erhowell/sl-de-take-home/README.md

 Speed is not what we are evaluating; we are evaluating the process as a whole and the effort it takes to complete it.

-## What we are looking for

 - Does it work?
+If there was something you couldn't complete for any reason, feel free to mock it up or write a note saying what you would have like to have done.
 - Is the code clean and accessible to others?
 - Does the code handle edge case conditions?